Self Employment Income Support Scheme

 We are gathering information on the Self Employment Income Support Scheme SEISS and updating this page as it is released from the government.
 The latest announcements are also covered in our blogs.

-Update SEISS extended – second and final grant available in august
+Update SEISS extended – second and final grant available in august – claims from 17 August

 the self employed Income Support Scheme (SEISS) – First Grant – deadline for claim 13 July 2020

 If you are self-employed or a member of a partnership and have been adversely affected by Covid-19, you could claim a taxable grant of 80% of your average monthly trading profits, paid in a single instalment covering 3 months – March, April and May – and capped at £7,500.
-At the moment the scheme is temporary but may be extended.

 You can continue to work, start a new trade, take on other employment, volunteer, and still receive the grant.
 The grant will be subject to Income Tax and self-employed National Insurance.

 HMRC advise that they will work out if you are eligible and how much grant you will get.

 Who can claim?

 It is important to note that HMRC will contact you if it believes that you are eligible to make a claim.
 It will use the following criteria.

 - have submitted your Income Tax Self Assessment tax return for the tax year 2018-19 on or before 23 April 2020